This is an introductory article, if you would like to find out how to edit categories, you can read this article.

 TSLA, FB, MSFT - 10% each

 Your portfolio structure is now ready.
-After that, with the help of recommendations you will easily keep the portfolio in these proportions.
+After that, with the help of Portfolio rebalancing you will easily keep the portfolio in these proportions.

 This is just an example, and your portfolio can be much more complicated: it may contain different asset classes, different sectors of the economy, dozens (and sometimes hundreds of assets), but all this can be implemented and distributed using categories.